 The next stretch is pretty cruisey and shouldn’t take more than an hour.
 A nice stop and stretch your legs is the lake in Vittoria.
 On a calm day, the towering pine trees reflect on the water like a mirror and make for a great photo.

-Once you’ve made it to Orange, you’ll probably be ready to call it a day.
-Plenty of motel accommodation is available in Orange but it’s worth checking out the private cottages and cabins a bit further out of town.
+If you didn’t’ stay in Bathurst, once you’ve made it to Orange, you’ll probably be ready to call it a day.
+There’s plenty of motel accommodation in Orange but it’s worth checking out the private cottages and cabins a bit further out of town.
 Here are a few on Visitnsw.com.

 Orange to Parkes – 1 hour